thisisevilevil/evilevil365/_posts/2025-09-24-TAP-Autopilot-Reboots.md

 I raised this with Microsoft.
 They were aware of the workaround (assigning reboot-causing apps/policies to users), but advised against relying on it since reboots can never be fully eliminated.
 Future platform changes could introduce new reboots at any point.

-What surprised me was their explanation of **Problem #2**: The user actually didn't sign in with windows hello in this scenario, even when it's configured in this scenario, so it is not active, which explains the odd sign-in screen after device has been locked.
+What surprised me was their explanation of **Problem #2**: The user actually didn't sign in with windows hello, even when it's configured in this scenario, so it is not active, which explains the odd sign-in screen after device has been locked.

 Other experts I've communicated with, otherwise often deal with this by targeting reboot-causing apps/policies to users.
 For DHA compliance, they add a grace period and schedule a forced reboot later.